-The inaugural cohort will begin their learning journey in January 2021, with the application process running from October 2020 through December 1, 2020
+The third cohort will begin their learning journey in January 2023.
+The application deadline is Nov.
+1, 2022.

-Educators who have already completed Course 1 or 2 and are interested in completing the program need to apply for the 2021 cohort.
+Educators who have already completed GED 501 Transforming Teaching and Learning through Mindfulness and Restorative Practices and/or GED 502 Creating Equity-Focused, Healing Centered Classroom and Schools and are interested in completing the program need to apply for the 2023 cohort.

 Please email firstname.lastname@example.org or call 802.654.3000 for more information and how to apply.